-Definition and target value

-- Story Points/Sprint; agreed individually for each project - Sprint Burndown is the degree to which the backlog tasks in an ongoing project are dismantled or completed.
-It thus shows the current progress of a project. - Sprint Burndown is directly related to velocity (see 3.1.2) and is measured in Story Points/Sprint like this.

-The basis for the measurement is the Sprint Burndown Chart.
+J.1.1.
+Sprint Damaown (project prog ress, productivity) Definition and target value Story Points/Sprint; agreed individually for each project Sprint Burndown is the degree to which the backlog tasks in an ongoing project are dismantled or completed.
+It thus shows the current progress of a project.
+Sprint Burndown is directly related to velocity (see 3.1.2) and is measured in Story Points/Sprint like this. method of measurement The basis for the measurement is the Sprint Burndown Chart.
 It shows the task completion over time.